fukurosan/kiwicomponents/docs/Theming.md

 ## Project Colors

-Some components like toasts and buttons can be configured with a type, that changes their color.
-All these colors are configurable by using CSS variables.
+Some components like toasts and buttons can be configured with a type that changes their color.
+All these colors are configurable using CSS variables.

-Each color has a "with" version is the color that should preferably be rendered on top of the provided color (e.g. what text color fits on that specific background).
+Each color has a "with" version which is the color that should preferably be rendered in the foreground of it (i.e. on top of it).
+This is usually used for determining the text color to be used on top of it.

 The following CSS variables can be set: